-1 member of staff has declared themselves as having a disability.
+2 members of staff have declared themselves as having a disability.

 Sexual orientation

 We do not collect data on the sexual orientation of our staff.
 However, as a school we are aware that there may be a number of equality issues for gay, lesbian and bisexual staff.